aristanetworks/anta/docs/advanced_usages/custom-tests.md

 ### Check inputs

-If your test has some user's inputs, first you have to validate values are valid.
-If it is not valid, we expect `TestResult` to return `skipped` with a custom message
+If your test has some user inputs, you first have to validate the supplied values are valid.
+If it is not valid, we expect `TestResult` to return `skipped` with a custom message.

 ```python
 # Check if test option is correct